Mortennn/Dozer/README.md

 ## 👨‍💻 Usage

-* Move the icons you want to hide until clicked to the left of the second Dozer icons
+* Move the icons you want to hide until clicked to the left of the second Dozer icon
-* Move the icons you want to hide until clicked to the left of the second Dozer icons
+* Move the icons you want to hide until option-clicked to the left of the third Dozer icon

 **N.B. hold command (`⌘`) then drag to move the menu bar icons.**